 - Thier address, phone and email

 Hope students are invited to submit an essay about a family member who has taught them a significant lesson and apply it to their experience at Hope.
 Essays are judged by a committee.
-The subject of the winning essay receives the Family Anchors Award and the student who wrote the essay wins a prize as well.
+The subject of the winning essay receives the Family Anchors Award and the student who wrote the essay wins a Kindle Fire.

 Congratulations to Ardis Greene, winner of the 2013 Family Anchors Award.
 Her daughter, Allison Greene '14, wrote about her in a compelling essay entry.
 They will be honored at the President's Breakfast on Saturday, November 2nd, as part of Family Weekend 2013.
 Download the essay